kl1nton/1_Applied_Basic_Science/3 Pathology.md

 ### Question 49
 A 22-year-old man who had previously undergone laparotomy for removal of a malignant growth involving the small bowel has now got a persistent sinus in his midline laparotomy scar.
 Which of the following conditions is least likely to be associated with persistence of a sinus?

-    A Presence of a foreign body or necrotic tissue
+    A. Presence of a foreign body or necrotic tissue
-    B Inefficient or non-dependent drainage
+    B. Inefficient or non-dependent drainage
-    C Unrelieved obstruction of the lumen of a viscus D Excess vitamin c intake
+    C. Unrelieved obstruction of the lumen of a viscus
+    D. Excess vitamin c intake
-    E Irradiation
+    E. Irradiation

 ### Question 50
 A child is diagnosed with xeroderma pigmentosum.
 Which of the following statements best describes this disorder?

-    A Xeroderma pigmentosum is associated with increased incidence of bladder cancer B Xeroderma pigmentosum is characterised by defective DNA repair C Xeroderma pigmentosum leads to failure of antigen presentation by langerhans’ cells of the skin D Xeroderma pigmentosum is a sex-linked disorder
+    A. Xeroderma pigmentosum is associated with increased incidence of bladder cancer
+    B. Xeroderma pigmentosum is characterised by defective DNA repair
+    C. Xeroderma pigmentosum leads to failure of antigen presentation by langerhans’ cells of the skin
+    D. Xeroderma pigmentosum is a sex-linked disorder
-    E Xeroderma pigmentosum-associated tumours are caused by reverse transcriptase-mediated copying of the viral RNA genome
+    E. Xeroderma pigmentosum-associated tumours are caused by reverse transcriptase-mediated copying of the viral RNA genome

 ## Questions 51-55

 ### Question 51
+A 28-year-old man of south Asian origin has had a chronic cough with fever for 2 months.
+On physical examination his temperature is 37.9°c.
+A chest radiograph reveals a diffuse bilateral reticulonodular pattern.
+A transbronchial biopsy is performed.
+On microscopic examination of the biopsy there are focal areas of inflammation containing epithelioid macrophages, Langhans’ giant cells and lymphocytes.
+These findings are most typical for which of the following immunological responses?

+    A. Type IV hypersensitivity
+    B. Type I hypersensitivity
+    C. Type II hypersensitivity
+    D. Graft-versus-host disease
+    E. Polyclonal B-cell activation

 ### Question 52
+A 22-year-old man with previous history of corrective cardiac surgery in infancy is given intravenous penicillin to treat infective endocarditis.
+Within minutes of starting this therapy, he begins to have severe difficulty breathing with respiratory stridor and tachypnoea.
+He suddenly develops an erythematous skin rash over most of his body.
+His symptoms are most likely to be produced by release of which of the following chemical mediators?

+    A. Interleukin-1 (IL-1)
+    B. Histamine
+    C. Bradykinin
+    D. Complement C5a
+    E. Thromboxane

 ### Question 53
+After suturing of surgical wounds a substance, produced by macrophages, is found at the wound site which stimulates capillary proliferation during the first week.
+Which of the following substances is most likely to have this function?

+    A. Platelet-derived growth factor
+    B. Phospholipase c
+    C. Fibroblast growth factor
+    D. Fibronectin
+    E. Epidermal growth factor

 ### Question 54
+After a laparotomy almost all of the tensile strength that can be obtained in wound healing in the skin will most probably be achieved within which of the following time periods?

+    A. One week
+    B. One month
+    C. Three months
+    D. Six months
+    E. One year

 ### Question 55
+A 20-year-old man had his thymus removed through a median sternotomy.
+Two months later there is a firm, 4 × 3cm nodular mass with intact overlying epithelium in the region of the incision.
+On examination the scar is firm, but not tender, with no erythema.
+This mass is excised and microscopically shows fibroblasts with abundant collagen.
+Which of the following mechanisms has most probably produced this series of events?

+    A. Development of a fibrosarcoma
+    B. Poor wound healing
+    C. Keloid formation
+    D. Foreign body response from suturing
+    E. Staphylococcal wound infection

 ## Questions 56-60

 ### Question 56
+A 52-year-old woman was investigated for vague abdominal discomfort of 4 months’ duration.
+Her clinical examination was negative for lymphadenopathy, abdominal masses or organomegaly.
+Bowel sounds were audible.
+A stool specimen tested for occult blood was negative.
+Abdominal CT showed a 20cm retroperitoneal soft tissue mass obscuring the left psoas muscle.
+Which of the following neoplasms is this woman most likely to have?

+    A. Melanoma
+    B. Liposarcoma
+    C. Hamartoma
+    D. Adenocarcinoma
+    E. Lymphoma

 ### Question 57
+A fine-needle aspiration (FNA) biopsy is performed of a 2cm firm mass in the right breast of a 45-year-old woman.
+On microscopic examination a ductal carcinoma is seen.
+A poorer prognosis for the patient is most closely associated with which of the following findings?

+    A. Positive immunohistochemical staining for oestrogen receptors
+    B. A well-differentiated histological appearance
+    C. Intraductal growth pattern
+    D. Stage T1 N0 M0
+    E. Aneuploidy by flow cytometry

 ### Question 58
+A 45-year-old woman has had increasing cold intolerance, weight gain of 5kg and sluggishness over the past 2 years.
+A physical examination reveals dry, coarse skin and alopecia of the scalp.
+Her thyroid is not palpably enlarged.
+Her serum thyroid-stimulating hormone (TSH) is 11.7 mU/L with thyroxine (T4) of 2.1g/dl.
+A year ago, anti-thyroglobulin and anti-microsomal autoantibodies were detected at high titre.
+Which of the following thyroid diseases is she most likely to have?

+    A. Hashimoto’s thyroiditis
+    B. DeQuervain’s disease
+    C. Papillary carcinoma
+    D. Medullary thyroid carcinoma
+    E. Graves’ disease

 ### Question 59
+An 82-year-old woman with no major medical problems is evaluated in the Emergency Department after a fall with a painful left hip and an inability to ambulate.
+Radiographs show not only a fracture of the left femoral head, but also a compressed fracture of the T10 vertebra.
+Which of the following conditions is she most likely to have?

+    A. Acute osteomyelitis
+    B. Osteogenesis imperfecta
+    C. Osteoporosis
+    D. Polyostotic fibrous dysplasia
+    E. Metastatic breast carcinoma

 ### Question 60
+A 14-year-old girl complains of pain persisting in her right leg for 4 weeks.
+On physical examination her temperature is 37.9°C. A radiograph of the leg reveals a mass in the diaphyseal region of the left femur with overlying cortical erosion and soft tissue extension.
+A bone biopsy is performed and the lesion shows numerous small round blue cells on microscopic examination.
+Which of the following neoplasms is she most likely to have?

+    A. Medulloblastoma
+    B. Neuroblastoma
+    C. Chondroblastoma
+    D. Osteoblastoma
+    E. Ewing’s sarcoma

 ***

 ## Questions 61-65

 ### Question 61

 ### Question 62

 ### Question 63

 ### Question 64

 ### Question 65

 ## Questions 66-70